 Systemic, Cultural and Leadership Issues

-Indeed, one of the most sensible public comments was made less than 48 hours later by Gill Kernick, a professional involved in helping companies avoid devastating accidents in high risk industries.
+One of the most sensible public comments was made less than 48 hours after the fire by Gill Kernick , a professional involved in helping companies avoid devastating accidents in high risk industries.
 Gill had previously lived in Grenfell Tower and now lived in a nearby tower block.
 A transcript of the second part of her interview is below, and Gill subsequently summarised her views in a blog published by Policy@Manchester.

 A short summary of that blog is as follows:-